 In December last year we embarked on a epic guided globetrotting journey through Patagonia in Chile and Argentina.
 This post follows on from the Chilean instalment.
-We spent ten blissful days traipsing around this estancia hidden in the sleeves of Patagonia under a big sky canopy.
+We spent ten blissful days traipsing around an estancia hidden in the sleeves of Patagonia under a big sky canopy.
 Our days consisted of roaming mountain tracks from the back of a horse, grassy meadowed picnics pulled from saddle bags, slurping crisp mountain water from translucent rivers and plucking cherries to eat from the back of a horse.
-A blessed time that Buster and I spent with two very special globetrotting guests.
+A blessed time that Buster and I spent with two very special Globetrotting guests.

 To give you a brief history I spent a couple of months at this estancia years ago when I needed to escape from my world at home.
 I was searching for a place where I could be a stranger.
 A chance to take two steps back from my life so I could find the right direction forward.
 This vast Argentinean estancia was the perfect place to be anonymous, lost in the Patagonian landscape with my camera, pen, notebook and a chestnut horse called Picada.
 I have vivid memories of sleeping out under a night sky painted in stars where the day’s work is still beneath my finger nails, saddle blankets as my bedding and wishing on shooting starts that blast across the night sky.
 A simpler life where the work is hard, honest and involved learning the ways of the horse by the gauchos.
 Hours upon hours spent in the saddle amongst the idleness of nature.
 Sweet memories of standing on my horse’s rump to grasp hard-to-reach apples.